-- Ashesi provides life-changing opportunities for women and poor students.
-We’ve given $13 million in scholarships to date.
+- Ashesi provides life-changing opportunities for women and poor students, with $13 million in scholarships given to date.

 Ashesi students are often the first in their family, or even first in their village, to attend college.
 Their success serves as both an inspiration and a source of material support.
 One student from a rural family, now working in finance, plans to send his older brothers to college.
 Another student from the impoverished north of Ghana interned at a community non-profit near Ashesi and now plans to use what he’s learned to create a similar organization in the north.
 The success of each Ashesi graduate is the seed of a broader success for the region.

 - Advising other start-up universities.

-Representatives of the Agha Khan Foundation, who will be launching a new leadership university in Tanzania, have visited Ashesi to learn from our curriculum; Ashesi leadership has advised an NGO developing plans for a new university in the Democratic Republic of Congo.
+Representatives of the Agha Khan Foundation, who will be launching a new leadership university in Tanzania, have visited Ashesi to learn from our curriculum, and Ashesi leadership has advised an NGO developing plans for a new university in the Democratic Republic of Congo.
 University leaders from public and private colleges in Liberia, Côte d’Ivoire, and Haiti have learned from Ashesi’s curriculum, honor code, and business model.